Driving licence recognition and validity

 Since 2013, all driving licences issued in the EU have a standard format – a plastic, credit card-sized photocard, with better security features.

-You can still use your old-style licence, but it will be changed to the new format when you renew it (or at the latest by 2033).
+You can still use your old-style licence, but you will be issued with the new format when you renew your existing licence and in any case at the latest by 2033.

-Do you have a driving licence for life?
-If so, your home country authorities will tell you when to exchange it for a new one.
+If you have a driving licence which is valid for life, check with the national authorities when you have to exchange it for the new standard model.

 There are over 110 European types of driving licence valid in the EU.

 Find out more about your licence type, including what it looks like, its security features, and the entitlements and vehicle categories listed on it.